-Cloak of Deception is one of the novels that is relegated to Legends status since the LucasFilm buyout by Disney.
-It is set just before the events of The Phantom Menace.
+Cloak of Deception, published in 2001 and written by James Luceno, is a Star Wars novel set before the events of The Phantom Menace.
+It is one of the novels that is relegated to Legends status since the Lucasfilm buyout by Disney.
+It is set just before the events of The Phantom Menace and details the political battles in the Republic that lead into the movie.
+The end of the book sets up the Trade Federation's blockade of Naboo, where the film begins.
 For those who hated all the political maneuvering and subplots of The Phantom Menace, this book has quite a bit of that.
-Set around that is a plot to assassinate Chancellor Valorum, with the strings being pulled by Palpatine.
-At this point, Palpatine is just a "lowly" Senator from Naboo and is getting ready for the eventual power grab that will enable him to eventually become Emperor.
+Intertwined with those events is a plot to assassinate Chancellor Valorum, with Palpatine pulling the strings.
+Despite being just a "lowly" Senator from Naboo, Palpatine is preparing for and setting in motion the power grab that will enable him to become Emperor.

-Even though the novel is no longer canon, it ties into other storylines that are, including The Phantom Menace movie and the book Tarkin by the same author which is considered canon.
+The paperback version of the book is just under 350 pages.
+The version I have also includes the first chapter of Rebel Dream from the New Jedi Order series.
+Even though the novel is no longer canon, it ties into other storylines that are, including The Phantom Menace movie and the book Tarkin by the same author, which is considered canon.
 This book also established Obi-Wan and Qui-Gon's relationship and fleshed it out a bit.
-Of course, this aspect of the book has basically been replaced by the canon novel Master and Apprentice which is also set prior to The Phantom Menace.
+That aspect of the story has been largely replaced by the canon novel Master and Apprentice, which is also set before The Phantom Menace.

 No comments: